You are here: Term Regulations > Planning for the End of Term

 To ensure that student and faculty workloads do not become overwhelming, the Faculty regulates examinations and work assignments at the end of term.
 Nonetheless, violations of these regulations are reported each term.
 While usually well intended, requirements that are in violation of the rules often impose hardships on students.
 When violations occur, the Faculty Chair has the responsibility to resolve them.
 The Chair will contact the instructor, and, in the case of undergraduate subjects, will inform the Department Head as well.

 It is often difficult and awkward to resolve such situations late in the term in a way that is fair to the students and that preserves the educational value intended by the instructor.
-For this reason, please read these guidelines carefully and contact the current Faculty Chair, Professor Samuel Allen, no later than Add Date (fifth week of the term) with any questions.
+For this reason, please read these guidelines carefully and contact the current Faculty Chair, Professor Steven Hall, no later than Add Date (fifth week of the term) with any questions.

 Students are entitled to expect that no faculty member will deviate from these rules except with prior permission of the Faculty Chair and that any such approved exception will be announced and appropriately emphasized early in the term.
 Having students vote on any deviation from the rules is not an acceptable procedure.
 (See Section 2.50 of the Rules and Regulations of the Faculty on assignments and examinations.)